aghadiuno/APM/README.md

 Put cloud functions here to serve to Firebase Cloud Functions use `firebase deploy --only functions`

+## node-modules
+Hold all dependencies.
+Add a dependency by, use `npm install <package-name> --save`
+Example: `npm install react-bootstrap --save`

 ## src/res
 Put all images, videos, and any other resources in this folder